Susana465/camkii_thesis/40-results.md

 Both protein phosphatase 1 (PP1) and protein phosphatase 2A (PP2A) dephosphorylated pS1303 in the GluN2B CT [17].
 In the PSD, PP1 is a major phosphatase catalyzing S1303 dephosphorylation [18]. https://pmc.ncbi.nlm.nih.gov/articles/PMC4435801/

+**Aim 1.** Develop a computational model of CaMKII/NMDAR interactions based on published models and known findings on CaMKII regulation.
+This way, the model itself functions as a testable hypothesis that synthesises literature knowledge about CaMKII/NMDAR interactions.

+**Aim.** Perform parameter sweeps for reaction rates that have not been measured experimentally.
+This allows mapping the model's response to parameter changes and determining plausible ranges of the unknown parameters.

+**Aim 2.** Determine in detail how functional states of CaMKII contribute to stabilizing the CaMKII/NMDAR complex, defined as achieving long-lasting binding that reaches equilibrium.
+This includes investigating how conformational states of CaMKII and phosphorylation events influence the stability of the complex.

+- our results indicate that CaMKII binds with high affinity to NR2B/C when autophosphorylated on Thr286 independent of the presence of Ca2+ and calmodulin (Fig. 1)

+does cam binding make a difference to camkii/nmdar binding

+camkii_p free from cam binds more readily to nmdars than when camkii_p is bound to cam

+does our model show that camkii_p, independent of cam binding, binds more readily than when camkii is free from cam binding? id expect camkii_p to be found bound to nmdar independently of cam_bound_camkii, so higher number of camkii_p_camfree, and less of camkii_p_cam_ca4

+**Aim 3.** Investigate how CaMKII/NMDAR binding influences CaMKII activity and function by examining an _in silico_ mutation model where CaMKII-NMDAR interaction is disrupted.

+**Aim 4.** Investigate how CaMKII phosphorylation influences CaMKII/NMDAR binding by examining an _in silico_ mutation model where CaMKII cannot be phosphorylated at key functional residues.

+**Aim** reproducibility. model follows fair principles. for details see chapter...
+**aim** ethics - data hazards.

 ## Parameter accuracy

 # Trying to understand how parameters are limiting or not